Secure data with KMS and scale AWS access management

 KMS provides a composable, scalable, uniform mechanism for controlling access to data across data stores.

-Once you learn how to use KMS resource policies effectively, you can use encryption keys and key resource policies as a uniform core access control mechanism for all AWS data services.
+Once you learn how to use KMS resource policies effectively, you can use encryption keys and key resource policies as a uniform access control mechanism for all AWS data services.

 This pattern provides several benefits: